-I’ll be honest.
-I’m on a diet.
-And it’s food like this that keeps me feeling positive.
-Full of flavor, but lean as all get out, this is the kind of food that keeps me “on track.”
+Food like this that keeps me feeling great.
+Full of flavor, protein, vitamins – this is the kind of food that keeps me “on track.”

-I’m serving this over a bed of greens, but you could just as easily serve it over a Quinoa and Millet Pilaf or with a Cucumber and Avocado Ceviche piled on top.
-It would be great with this Fiesta Black Bean Salad too.
+To keep things light, grain-free, and low-carb in general, serve this over a bed of greens, or with a Cucumber and Avocado Ceviche piled on top.
 For today, lettuce with a little blood-orange olive oil vinaigrette did just fine.

 - 2 (1/2 lb) Northern Halibut Filets